 Complies with University Policy

-Effective January 1, 2014, the W3C Web Content Accessibility Guidelines 2.0 (WCAG), level AA, serve as the Web accessibility standard for the University of Minnesota.
+Tthe W3C Web Content Accessibility Guidelines 2.1 (WCAG), level AA, serve as the Web accessibility standard for the University of Minnesota.
 WCAG 2.0 Guidelines are categorized into 3 levels of conformance: A (lowest), AA (mid range), and AAA (highest).
 By conforming to AA, Web content meets both the A and AA conformance levels.
 AA is the University of Minnesota Standard.
 If a Web site conforms to Level AA, it means that it will be accessible for most people, under most circumstances.

 To comply with the University of Minnesota standard: